Iran faces global criticism, protests over woman's death

 “Mahsa Amini’s tragic death and allegations of torture and ill-treatment must be promptly, impartially and effectively investigated by an independent competent authority,” said Nada Al-Nashif, the acting U.N. high commissioner for human rights.

-U.S. Secretary of State Antony Blinken meanwhile said Amini “should be alive today.”
+U.S. Secretary of State Antony Blinken said Amini “should be alive today.”

 “Instead, the United States and the Iranian people mourn her.
 We call on the Iranian government to end its systemic persecution of women and to allow peaceful protest," he tweeted.